lapinek/platform-scripting/README.AM.md

 Before you write a single line in your script, some of its context is already defined via bindings.
 The bindings exist in a script as top-level variables and provide the data available to the script, the objects to interact with, and the placeholders to communicate back to the core AM functionality.

 Some of the script templates included in AM installation (and serving as defaults for the script types) have references to the variables used in the script.
-Some may even explicitly state what available bindings are; for example, the OIDC Claims Script template has a list of bindings in a commented section at the top.
+Some may even explicitly state what bindings are available; for example, the OIDC Claims Script and OAuth2 Access Token Modification Script templates have a list of bindings in a commented section at the top.
 Others, however, are not as descriptive and rely on the developer's knowledge.

 You can output all available bindings by using the [logger object methods](https://backstage.forgerock.com/docs/am/7/scripting-guide/scripting-api-global-logger.html).
 What you see will depend on the script type.
 For example, for a Scripted Decision Node script in AM 7.0: